serverless/serverless/docs/providers/aws/guide/plugins.md

 The Framework uses JSON-schema validation backed by [AJV](https://github.com/ajv-validator/ajv).
 You can extend [initial schema](/lib/configSchema/index.js) inside your plugin constuctor by using `defineCustomProperty`, `defineCustomEvent` or `defineProvider` helplers.

 We'll walk though those heplers.
-You may also want to check out examples from (helpers tests)[tests/fixtures/configSchemaExtensions/test-plugin.js]
+You may also want to check out examples from [helpers tests](tests/fixtures/configSchemaExtensions/test-plugin.js)

 #### `defineCustomProperty` helper